SirAllap/Project-2-API-HR/README.md

-# HR-api
+# HR-Web

 ### Our API helps companies hire developers tailored to a specific need.

+The core of this API is to drive consulting companies throughout all the process that a job offer require, helps find the best candidates, skills that best match with what you are looking for, split the responsibilities by couple of roles to make it simple.

-The API is made up of 5 different types of users:
+The API is made up of 4 different types of users:

     Admin
     Manager
     Recruiter
     Candidates
-    Client

    - Consulting (overview):
       1.- The client has a need that he transmit to us through the API.